-Equipment: Carrying Cases, Office Supplies, computers, phone etc.
+Equipment: Carrying Cases, Office Supplies, computers, phones, etc.

 All this and more go into running your business.
 Comment here and tell me what expenses I missed that are costs for running your business.

-So, the lesson?
-DON’T just price yourself based on what people are willing to pay alone, also consider your business expenses, numbers, experience and expertise.
+DON’T just price yourself based on what people are willing to pay alone, also consider your business expenses, numbers, experience, and expertise.

 Overwhelmed growing your business and need help?
 You don’t have to figure it out all alone anymore.
 Sign up for an introductory business strategy call and I’ll help you make decisions on the next steps for you and your business.